Applied Welding Technology

 - Blueprint reading, weld symbols, metallurgy

-- Gas Metal Arc Welding (GMAW) – MIG
+- Gas Metal Arc Welding (GMAW)- MIG

 - Flux Core Arc Welding (FCAW)

-- Gas Tungsten Arc Welding (GTAW)- TIG
+- Introduction to Gas Tungsten Arc Welding (GTAW)- TIG

 - Concepts of structural welding, welding codes